-Interprofessional collaborations can also occur on an individual level, with providers seeking consultations with religious or spiritual leaders, when appropriate.
 Interprofessional approaches can be introduced during professional training, with religious or spiritual leaders incorporated into simulations.
 In one undergraduate nursing program, student nurses are required to collaborate with chaplains in a simulation involving a patient at risk for suicide [240].
+Faith leaders also benefit from training and education about the referral process and available community resources [282].
 When interprofessional practice is introduced early in a professional's training or career, he or she is often more comfortable collaborating and understanding team member's roles.
 Interprofessional collaborations and shared decision-making are needed in many crisis situations in order to ensure that patients' and families' needs are fully met.